BBC iPlayer provides some of the most popular streaming content available on the net today.

-The provider has 3,000+ VPN servers located in 94 counties, including 6 cities in the U.K., providing access to Blue Planet 2 while you’re abroad.
+The provider has 3,000+ VPN servers in 160 server locations in 94 counties, with server farms in 6 cities in the U.K., providing access to Blue Planet 2 while you’re abroad.

 Blue Planet 2 is available in dazzling high definition, making it a great way to show off your Smart TV’s HD display.
 ExpressVPN provides connection speeds that are more than up to delivering HD video to your devices.

 BBC iPlayer is available on all of the popular computing and device platforms, and even a few not-so-popular platforms, making multi-platform support an important consideration.

 ExpressVPN offers native apps for Windows, Android, macOS, Linux, iOS, Chromebook, Kindle Fire and more.
 In addition, browser extensions are available for the Chrome, Firefox and Safari browsers.

 Plus, ExpressVPN’s MediaStreamer service provides access to Blue Planet 2 for PlayStation, Xbox, Apple TV, Amazon Fire TV and other set-top devices.